-DROP/ADD PERIOD
+DROP/ADD PERIOD - QUARTER-BASED PROGRAMS

-The first fourteen calendar days of each academic quarter is designated as the drop/add period and is designed to allow for adjustments to student schedules that may be necessary.
+The first 14 calendar days of each academic quarter is designated as the drop/add period and is designed to allow for adjustments to student schedules that may be necessary.
 This is the period when students may add or delete courses in order to finalize their schedules.
 Holidays that fall during this timeframe are not counted as part of the drop/add period.
-Students who wish to make course changes must request approval from the Dean and the Student Finance Office.
+Students who wish to make course changes must request approval from the Academic Dean and the Student Finance Office.

-The student charges for the term will be determined by the classes the student has attended by the end of the third week of the term.
+The student charges for the term will be determined by the classes the student attends after the end of the drop/add period.
 There are no charges for classes dropped during the drop/add period.
 A student who attends a class beyond the drop/add period or who attends a class and does not drop it within the drop/add period will be charged for the class.
 For this reason it is important that students drop classes in a timely manner.